 On the island, there is also a Byzantine Catholic church operated by the Italo- Albanian Catholic Church.
 Other religions on the island are Hinduism, Islam, Judaism, Sikhism, and Jehovah’s, witnesses.

-Now that you know where is Italy Sicily located and having some basic information about it, I am sure you will want to include this place into your future travel plan.
+Now that you know where is Italy Sicily located and have some basic information about it, I am sure you will want to include this place in your future travel plan.

 If you are already planning a trip to Sicily, here are the most beautiful accommodations from the area:

 - Wine Resort Villagrande Sicily Countryside is an 18th-century manor and one of the oldest wineries in Sicily featuring just 4 rooms overlooking the vineyards and the amazing scenery.

 - Sikelia Luxury Hotel Sicily is an elegant and secluded hotel located in Pantelleria offering the perfect refuge for families and couples looking to relax.
 Modern design and ancient structures unite to form a perfect natural backdrop of harsh but at the same time incredible beauty.

 - Voi Grand Hotel Mazzaro Sea Palace Sicily Taormina is a 5-star resort located next to Chiesa Anglicana di San Giorgio.
 Taormina Mare is less than 1.2 km from the accommodation, while Fontanarossa airport is 50 km away.

 The place is full of archaeological sites and Unesco World Heritage sites which are waiting to be discovered by tourists from all over the world.